View (Shinee song): Promotion

 The music video for "View" was released to YouTube on May 19, 2015.
-It was directed by Min Hee-jin and was filmed in Thailand.
+It was directed by Shin Hee-won and was filmed in Thailand.
 For the video, choreography by American choreographer Ian Eastwood was commissioned.
 The visual utilizes a light, Instagram-like filter and shows the group performing before being kidnapped by a legion of female fans.
 The video is interspersed with scenes showing the members lifting beers from stores, using strangers' pools, and breaking into deserted warehouses to party with their fans.
 There are also a few scenes where they perform choreography to the song.
 According to Shinee, the fashion styles featured in the video were inspired by various retro trends.

 Benjamin praised the video's fashion styles, writing that "the guys very well may boast the best fashion they've ever rocked in their K-pop videos too with fit muscle shirts and sportswear."
 Meanwhile, Taylor Glasby from Dazed interpreted the video as "creepy, fanfic-style".
 It was the most viewed music video on YouTube by a South Korean music act in May 2015.
 To promote the song and Odd, Shinee performed "View" on several South-Korean music programs, including KBS's Music Bank, MBC's Show!
 Music Core, and SBS' Inkigayo.